pandawithcat/VoogaSalad/doc/GameLogicNotes.md

 	Allow for setup();
 	Mouse event handler()
 		On drag and drop, add elements (weapons most probably) to the map();
-			Also update player wallet based on price of different objects, etc;
+		    validate whether the location of the drop is valid();
+		        if so place and update player wallet() if not, tell user was invalid
-	Have play button available to move from build phase into run phase();
+	 e from build phase into run phase();
 }